melahn/helm-chartmap/README.md

       * The file system location of HELM_HOME
    * **-o** \<filename\>
       * The name of the file to be generated.
       If a file extension of 'puml' is specifed the format of the generated file will be PlantUML.
       If a file extension of 'json' is specifed the format of the generated file will be in JSON format.
       Otherwise it will be plain text.
 * **Optional**
    * **-e** \<filename\>
       *  The location of an Environment Specification which is a yaml file containing a list of environment variables to set before rendering helm templates.
 See the example environment specification provided in resource/example-env-spec.yaml to understand the format.
    * **-g**
       * Generate image.
-Whenever specified, an image file is generated from the PlantUML file (if any).
+Whenever specified, an image file is generated from the PlantUML file.
+This is only applicable if the filename of the generated output file has the extension 'puml'.
    * **-r**
       * Refresh.
 If specified, the Helm command *helm update dependencies* will be run before generating the chart map
    * **-v**